AdobeDocs/experience-manager-screens.en/help/user-guide/managing-livecopy.md

 You can also cancel the inheritance from the live copy, so the content becomes independent of the original branch.

-The following example shows that you click the image in the edit mode and click the cancel inheritance symbol on the top right.
+The following example shows that you click the image in the edit mode and click the **Cancel Inheritance** icon on the top right.

 ![chlimage_1-24](assets/chlimage_1-24.png)